bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ## REST APIs

-Requests to BigCommerce's V2 and V3 REST APIs require you to pass both an OAuth client ID and access token in the header.
+Requests to BigCommerce's V2 and V3 REST APIs require you to pass an access token in the header.
 For instructions on generating these credentials, see [Obtaining Store API Credentials](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials#obtaining-store-api-credentials).

 ## Storefront API